kodamail/imgtree/readme.txt

 (C) Create image files and browse them on a local PC.

-Here, we define the term "FIG-SERVER" and "BRO-SERVER" as the servers on which images are created and browsed, respectively.
-Note that, in the case (C), FIG-SERVER is equivalent to BRO-SERVER, and data transfer processes should be skipped.
+Here, we define terms "FIG-SERVER" and "BRO-SERVER" as servers on which images are created and browsed, respectively.
+In the case (C), FIG-SERVER is equivalent to BRO-SERVER and copying data should be omitted.

-Create working directory such as myimgtree/ and copy imgtree to it.
- $ mkdir myimgtree
- $ cd myimgtree
- $ cp -r ${imgtree}/* ./
+Unzip imgtree and rename it as you like.
- (assume ${imgtree} be a directory name of imgtree.)
+ (let ${imgtree} be a directory name for imgtree.)
+ $ unzip release-20XXXXXX.zip
+ $ mv imgtree-release-XXXXXXXX ${imgtree}
+ $ cd ${imgtree}

-Next, make directory for image files in myimgtree/ and create or copy images.
+Make directory for image files in ${imgtree} and create or copy images.
- $ mkdir img
+ $ mkdir img  (<- by default)
  $ (create or copy figures to img/)

-After you prepare the images, set img_dir in cnf.js to the image directory.
+Set img_dir in cnf.js to the image directory.
 For example, var img_dir = './img';

-Then execute img2xml.cgi to create index file written in xml format.
+After these, execute img2xml.cgi to create database file (in xml format).
- $ ./img2xml.cgi
+ $ perl ./img2xml.cgi
-Please check that list.xml is created in the parent directory of img_dir.
+Please check that list.xml is created in ${imgtree}.

+Rename default html file.
+$ mv sample_default.html index.html

-Finally, copy all the files in myimgtree/ to BRO-SERVER and see index.html.
+Copy all the files in ${imgtree} to BRO-SERVER and see index.html.
 Browse index_default.html to check.

 Tips: img2xml.cgi can be run on BRO-SERVER instead of FIG-SERVER.
 If BRO-SERVER is a webserver, running img2xml.cgi on BRO-SERVER is often easier than on FIG-SERVER.
 Note that img2xml.cgi can be also run on CGI mode if BRO-SERVER permit CGI execution.